vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 do for thee?*

 b\.
-Examples of past meaning are: úttarā sū́r ádharaḥ putrá āsīd dā́nuḥ çaye sahávatsā ná dhenúḥ (RV.) *the mother was over, the son under;
+Examples of past meaning are: úttarā sū́r ádharaḥ putrá āsīd dā́nuḥ śaye sahávatsā ná dhenúḥ (RV.) *the mother was over, the son under;
 there Dānu lies, like a cow with her calf*;
 `prahasanti ca tāṁ kecid abhyasūyanti cā ’pare akurvata dayāṁ kecit` (MBh.) *some ridicule her, some revile her, some pitied her;*